-I have hundreds of potato recipes which I hope to eventually share on this blog.
-I’m starting with my Irish Potato Soup because we’re heading into fall and soup is always on our meal plan during this time of year.
+I have hundreds of potato recipes which I hope to eventually share on this blog but I’m starting with my Irish potato soup because we’re heading into fall and soup is always on our meal plan during this time of year.
 Plus, we have a ton of onions and potatoes we’ve harvested from the garden that need to be put to good use.

 Note: This post includes affiliate links which help support Honey & Pine

 So, what makes it an Irish Potato Soup?
 It’s typically called that because it can be made using affordable ingredients and ingredients grown on the farm.
 I was able to harvest the potatoes, onion, celery, and parsley from the garden so it really only required a few simple items I picked up from the store.

 Now, it’s not a traditional Irish Potato Soup because I garnished it with cheese and bacon.
 Why?
 Well, frankly it’s because cheese and bacon are damn delicious and I like it in my soup.
 Traditional Irish Potato Soup only garnishes with parsley or other herbs.

 I’m sharing the recipe below assuming that you’re using bacon as a garnish.
 If you’re not using bacon then read the recipe notes for the bacon grease substitution.